 These vulnerabilities are comparatively rare and less likely to present a threat to businesses than phishing and malware distributed via Dropbox.

-To mitigate against these vulnerabilities, GroupSense recommends users ensure they have automatic updates enabled for Dropbox desktop and/or mobile applications or that users manually and periodically update the application.
+To protect against these vulnerabilities, GroupSense recommends users ensure they have automatic updates enabled for Dropbox desktop and/or mobile applications or that users manually and periodically update the application.
 Detailed instructions are available on Dropbox’s site.

 GroupSense additionally advises blocking leaked Dropbox email addresses from the 2012 breach, as these are still receiving attention from threat actors and could be used to host and disseminate malicious content.